uncannyorange/DISSENSION/versions/core_v3/README.md

 ## Getting Started
 (this documentation is for core 3.1+)
 ### Commands
 Most of Dissention relies on the *command mode*.
 This mode is toggleable by typing `$cmd` in chat.
-You can tell if you're in command mode when the imput bar becomes cordered in orange.<br><br>
+You can tell if you're in command mode when the imput bar becomes bordered in orange.<br><br>

 From here, you can run commands.
 The most basic command is `help` and its syntax is `help <command|all>`, where using the `all` parameter acts as running the `help` command for every command.<br><br>